 We conducted our audit in accordance with International Standards on Auditing (UK) ("ISAs (UK)") and applicable law.
 Our responsibilities are described below.
-We have fulfilled our ethical responsibilities under, and are independent of the Group in accordance with, UK ethical requirements including the FRC Ethical Standard.
 We believe that the audit evidence we have obtained is a sufficient and appropriate basis for our opinion.
+Our audit opinion is consistent with our report to the Scottish Power Audit and Compliance Committee ("SP ACC").